Impact Fund Staff Profiles

 He started his professional life as a paralegal at the law firms of Taylor Wessing (1980-1989) and Hamlins (1989-1992) in London, England, specializing in trusts and charities.
 While at Taylor Wessing he earned the firm a Legal 500 recommendation for Court of Protection work.

 Teddy’s culinary skills are renowned and he was the food writer at San Francisco Bay Times (2005-2012).

-Prior to joining the Impact Fund as the Grant Program Administrator, Amy worked in a similar capacity for the Michael & Susan Dell Foundation, where she managed grants supporting children in the Austin community.
+Prior to joining the Impact Fund, Amy worked in a similar capacity for the Michael & Susan Dell Foundation, where she managed grants supporting children in the Austin community.
 Prior to that, Amy worked as a non-profit communications director, an entrepreneur, and a blogger.
 Amy holds a master’s degree in social work from the University of Texas at Austin and a bachelor’s degree in English from Trinity University.